andrew/ultimate-awesome/README.md

 - [Awesome-Computational-Structural-Biology](https://github.com/pengzhangzhi/Awesome-Computational-Structural-Biology) - A curated list of awesome self-learning materials in Computational Structural Biology, such as sources, tutorials, etc.
 - [awesome-cisco-dnac](https://github.com/robertcsapo/awesome-cisco-dnac) - A curated list of awesome Cisco DNA Center frameworks, libraries, sdk, sample codes and resources.
 - [awesome-bolt12](https://github.com/Rsync25/awesome-bolt12) - A curated list of resources around BOLT12.
-- [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
 - [awesome-arts](https://github.com/Spacial/awesome-arts) - Awesome Arts is a collection of arts links and stuff.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.